endersonlynhares/endersonlynhares/README.md

 - 🌱 I’m currently improving **ReactJS and TypeScript**

-- 🎓 Graduating in INFORMATION SYSTEM at UFC - Quixadá
+- 🎓 Graduating in COMPUTER SCIENCE at IFCE - Maracanaú

 - 🎓 A Computer Technician degreed from **EEEP RAIMUNDO CÉLIO RODRIGUES**